-However, human vulnerabilities are avoidable, and they only become a true liability due to poor cybersecurity practices and inadequate cybersecurity training and awareness.
-Behavioral cybersecurity, therefore, works around the idea of imparting relevant training, knowledge, and awareness regarding cybersecurity while focusing specifically on improving end-user behavior.
+However, human vulnerabilities are avoidable and only become a liability due to poor cybersecurity practices and inadequate cybersecurity training and awareness.
+Behavioral cybersecurity, therefore, works around imparting relevant training, knowledge, and awareness regarding cybersecurity while focusing specifically on improving end-user behavior.

 The modern approach to imparting this knowledge relies upon gamification.
-It is one such method that adds fun, engagement, competition and motivation to cybersecurity awareness training.
-It is a powerful and unique way to improve the standard of cyberlearning and encourages professionals to practice what they have learned in real time.
+One method adds fun, engagement, competition, and motivation to cybersecurity awareness training.
+It is a powerful and unique way to improve the standard of cyberlearning and encourages professionals to practice what they have learned in real-time.

-Essentially, the practice of gamification in cybersecurity has become a new trend in organizations because it maximizes positive learning outcomes in a fun and entertaining way.
-By blending micro-lessons, competition and entertainment, gamification increases enthusiasm and retention during security awareness training.
+Essentially, gamification in cybersecurity has become a new trend in organizations because it maximizes positive learning outcomes in a fun and entertaining way.
+By blending micro-lessons, competition, and entertainment, gamification increases enthusiasm and retention during security awareness training.

 One recent study found that 88% of people believe gamification makes them happier during training.
 In this sense, gamified learning is a real boom, as it changes the way of learning and positively impacts employees.

 An organization faces several hurdles during a cybersecurity awareness training program, but gamification makes things easier.
-There are several ways in which gamification improves cybersecurity, and some of them are as follows.
+There are several ways in which gamification improves cybersecurity, some of which are as follows.

-During traditional, lecture-based cybersecurity awareness and training programs, team members often think the content is not relevant to them.
+Team members often think the content is irrelevant during traditional, lecture-based cybersecurity awareness and training programs.
 Though they complete the required material, they fail to integrate it into their professional lives due to a lack of practice and motivation.

 Gamification is the best solution to this problem.
 It leads to an easy grasp of the concepts that result in positive behavior change.
-Users become more involved with the subject when they interact with content that engages them and gets feedback through points, rewards, or appreciation.
+Users become more involved with the subject when interacting with content that engages them and gets feedback through points, rewards, or appreciation.

-Traditionally, cybersecurity training occurred monthly and consisted of posters, banners, presentations, and long lectures.
+Cybersecurity training occurred monthly and consisted of posters, banners, presentations, and long lectures.
 While these materials did convey relevant information, they were often uninspiring and failed to engage and motivate the users.
 Hence awareness and training are not enough to reinforce their skills and behavior.
-Incorporating personalization and gaming within training campaigns leads to better engagement.
+Incorporating personalization and gaming within training campaigns lead to better engagement.

-Adding gamification to cybersecurity training makes it a competitive and enjoyable team activity, but it doesn’t mean it is a less serious training tool.
-Because it takes place in a digital-first environment, gamification is measurable and tracks users’ progress through leaderboards, points, and scorecards.
+Adding gamification to cybersecurity training makes it a competitive and enjoyable team activity, but it doesn’t mean it is a less severe training tool.
+Because it occurs in a digital-first environment, gamification is measurable and tracks users’ progress through leaderboards, points, and scorecards.
 This makes it an excellent option for companies that want to track their employees’ performance and progress during cybersecurity training.